rcorre/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

     # Only a getter (note the comma).
     var my_var = 5 setget ,my_var_get

+If the setter or getter is omitted, Godot will provide a default implementation that sets or gets the underlying value directly.

 Setters and getters are useful when :ref:`exporting variables <doc_gdscript_exports>` to the editor in tool scripts or plugins, for validating input.